2exp3/cv/content/escapades/_index.md

 ---
-title: "Other stuff I do"  # Add a page title.
+title: ""  # Add a page title.
 summary: ""  # Add a page description.
 type: "widget_page"  # Page type is a Widget Page
 view: 2